yuki-pookie18/yuki-pookie18/README.md

 I also use Figma and Photoshop for UI design and graphic ideas.

+##Tools & Tech

+•code editor-VsCode
+•Figma and Photoshop

+##AboutMe

+•🍵Coffee person
+•🎵Into Music-Playing Guitar
+•👩‍💻I like building things that are simple, useful, and easy to understand

 <!--
 **yuki-pookie18/yuki-pookie18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.